Story Underscores How Commercial Surrogacy Hurts Women and Unborn Children

 Commercial surrogacy deliberately deprives children of their biological mothers or fathers.

-Human beings are not products that can be made to order, bought, and sold.
+Human beings are not products that can be made to order and sold at a profit, but that is what commercial surrogacy does to unborn children.
 That’s why it’s essential for policymakers to enact real restrictions on commercial surrogacy contracts and agencies.

 Articles appearing on this website are written with the aid of Family Council’s researchers and writers.